 The endoscopist will examine your back passage with a finger, then the colonoscope is gently inserted through the back passage and the bowel inflated with carbon dioxide or air.
-This may Colonoscopy/Flexible Sigmoidoscopy (Plenvu) - Page 2 of 11 give you some discomfort.
+This may give you some discomfort.
 You may also get the sensation of wanting to go the toilet, but as the bowel is empty there is no danger of this happening.
 A suction channel in the instrument can remove any fluid left in the bowel, so don't worry.
 You may pass some wind and, although this may be embarrassing, the staff do understand it is the air the endoscopist is putting in.
-Once the procedure is finished you will be taken to a recovery area where you will be offered something to eat and drink